roffey/STM8-DMX/README.md

 Short delay and on the Blue flash .. enter the desired units count.
 Wait ... the entered address will be displayed and the unit will now start up.
 This address will have been stored in eeprom.

+When running ... dmx channel 1 will increase the led Green brigtness, channel 2 the led Red brightness, and channel 3 the blue brightness.
+Useful for checking all is well.

 For interest ...
 Scoping the DMX and syncing using a Pulse mode to sync on a pulse of > 75uS the sampling pulse output pin (A2) will indicate the precise time the data gets sampled (per bit) and stored.(a double pulse indicates bit0 of the byte)

 This particular dmx program has been functioning for many years in commercial product that I have designed (some many thousands units) and has proved to be extremely robust.
 (I am hoping I have ported everything correctly and nothing is going to bite back!).

+I found when using a stm8 disco board as a programmer, there was enough power to supply the 103 board from the swim output pins.
+Just use Gnd, +3.3V and swim pins.
+No need for the rst line.

 So, here is a cheap and low count DMX receiver that can be interfaced or used standalone.
 One aspect is that because it is low cost and standalone, fault finding and debugging is relatively simple.
 Sure, all the decoding could be done in a more complex chip, along with